danielpowney/interaction-studio-react-website/README.md

 * IS_AUTHEVENT_PATH
 * IS_BEACON_URL

+The React components are located in the /public/js folder

+The Interaction Studio sitemap and templates used are located in the /interaction-studio folder.
+You'll need to setup these in Interaction Studio with corresponding web campaigns and a server side campaign based on the templates.

+The app requires node.js installed.
+Use the following commands to initialise and start the app:
+* npm init
+* node app.js
+Then navigate to localhost:3000 in your browser.
+See screenshot.PNG for an example.

+> Notes:
-> Note: The example code in this repository is for educational purposes only
+* All code in this repository is for educational purposes only

 ## Patterns